Skip to Content

 You’ll see this technique used by veteran pitmasters all the time.
 For instance, James Beard Award winner Rodney Scott applies this in his spareribs recipe and in his smoked turkey recipe.

-In this comprehensive guide, we’ll share the secrets of 2-zone cooking, showing you how to divide your grill into two distinct zones and apply different levels of heat to each.
+In this comprehensive guide, we’ll share the secrets of the two-zone cooking method, showing you how to divide your grill into two distinct zones and apply different levels of heat to each.
 It’s like having the best of both worlds – the sizzling intensity of direct heat and the gentle embrace of indirect heat.

 The Science Behind 2-Zone Grilling